Dmgvol/GRUnlocker/README.md

   "GameDirectory": "C:\Program Files\Steam\steamapps\common\Ghostrunner"
 }
 ```
-(you can recreate the config using one of options in the program).

 **You can still use it as the previous versions but with less functionality(not referring to .sav file).**

 #### Option 2 (Easiest)